 At Woodlands Academy, the curriculum is designed to: recognise children’s prior learning, provide first hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative, critical thinkers.

-Our aim is to provide a broad and balanced curriculum through ensuring that the Woodland’s Curriculum is delivered through rich, imaginative and cross-curricular learning that will inspire children.
+Our aim is to provide a broad, balanced and inclusive curriculum for all pupils by ensuring that the Woodland’s Curriculum is delivered through rich, imaginative and cross-curricular learning that will inspire children.
 The curriculum is fun and exciting so that pupils are engaged and passionate about their learning and have a desire to ask questions and solve problems that they are faced with.

-We offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
+Our curriculum builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the The National Curriculum and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 We want pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
 It is important that our curriculum considers the development of the whole child and not only concentrate on academic success.

 Reading is at the heart of our curriculum.
 We believe that high-quality texts are key in under-pinning core skills that impact on writing, maths and other areas of the curriculum.
 Not only does it link all areas together, it has been vital in increasing pupils exposure to vocabulary and deepening their understanding.